DepriPramana/django-cheat-sheet/README.md

     path('', views.index, name='index'),
 ]
 ```
+- `name='index'` for namespace when access from html template like `{% url 'appname:index' %}` so we can get elegan urls
 - Now within the project directory, edit `urls.py` to include the following
 ```python
 from django.contrib import admin